-The computer “Mikro-80” was made in the Soviet Union in 1980 by a team of enthusiasts before in 1982, the magazine “Radio” began publishing its documentations and schematics.
-In a nutshell, this was the first accessible personal computer in the USSR; in that era, only single digits of people in the country had the ability to install a home computer – there were only either imported units, or enterprise-grade table computers.
+The computer “Mikro-80” was made in the Soviet Union in 1980 by a team of enthusiasts.
+In 1982 the magazine “Radio” began publishing its documentation and schematics.
+This was the first accessible personal computer in the USSR; in that era, only single digits of people in the country could have a home computer – there were only imported units or enterprise-grade desktop computers.

 A complete “Mikro-80” contained about 200 microchips.
-Very few people opted to replicate this complex design; due to this, its popularity was fairly limited.
+Very few people opted to replicate this complex design, so its popularity was limited.

 This is a photo of one of the computer’s authors, Sergey Nikolaevich Popov, with his “child” (photograph retrieved from zxbyte.ru):

-Using my newly developed platform Retrobyte, I decided to replicate this computer using modern components.
-Thanks to the FPGA, I ended up having to use only 7 microchips.
-This is how my version of the computer looks like:
+Using my newly developed platform Retrobyte, I replicated this computer using modern components.
+Thanks to the FPGA, I had to use only seven microchips.
+This is what my version of the computer looks like: